 If the seller is represented by a business broker, the broker would have prepared a market value analysis and suggested the asking price to the seller.
 This question should be discussed privately with the business broker. - Asking if there is “flexibility” on the asking price in the first meeting:

-This tells the seller you are looking for a deal, or don’t see the value in the company.
+This tells the seller you are looking for a “deal” or bargain, or don’t see the value of the company.
 Either way, you just significantly diminished your prospects of buying the business.
 Asking the seller if they will drop their price is never appropriate.
 This should be discussed privately with the broker and presented in an offer.

 For over twenty years, the business brokers at Pacific Business Sales have assisted many California business owners from the moment they decide now is the time to sell my business all the way through closing.
 By utilizing the above topics and advice in your early discussions with a seller, you can ensure a more successful introduction which in turn translates to a better post-closing relationship between the buyer and seller.